Wanderer Logo

 Wanderer company was established in 1896 in Germany under the name “Winklhofer & Jaenicke”, but in 1911 changed its name to “Wanderer”.
-The brand was specialized in the manufacturing of bicycles, motorcycles, automobiles, and vans.
+The brand specialized in manufacturing bicycles, motorcycles, automobiles, and vans.
 The first vehicle produced by the brand was presented only in 1911.

 1896 – 1911